infinautai/open-realtime/README.md

 ## 🎯 Project Background

-In the past half year, omni-modal models and speech-to-speech models such as Qwen Omni, Ming-Omni, and Qwen Audio have been released one after another, highlighting that omni-modal models are currently a major focus in AI research.
+In the past half year, omni-modal models and speech-to-speech models such as Qwen Omni, Ming-Omni, Qwen Audio and Kimi Audio have been released one after another, highlighting that omni-modal models are currently a major focus in AI research.
 However, there is still a lack of open-source tools for real-time API interaction.

 This project is inspired by the OpenAI realtime API and playground, and aims to provide an open-source version of a realtime playground.
 We hope this tool can help accelerate the adoption and development of these advanced models in the community.